splunk/public-o11y-docs/incident-intelligence/manage-incident.rst

 #.
 Go to the :guilabel:`Incidents` tab in Incident Intelligence.
 #.
 Select the incident from the incident list.
 #.
 Select :guilabel:`Add Responders`.
 #.
-Enter user names in the :guilabel:`Responders` field and select the desired user when they appear.
-Select the :guilabel:`X` icon to remove a responder.
-Repeat these steps until you have all the responders you want.
+You can add responders by selecting a schedule or you can add a specific responder by name.
    #.
+To add a responder by schedule, select a schedule in the :guilabel:`By schedule` list.
+When you select a schedule, the responder in the schedule who is currently on call is notified.
+   #.
+To add a responder by name, Enter user names in the :guilabel:`By name` field and select the desired user when they appear.
+You can add multiple responders by name.
-Hover over the responders you want to remove, select the menu, and then select :guilabel:`Remove`.
+#.
+If you need to remove a responder, hover over the responders you want to remove, select the menu, and then select :guilabel:`Remove`.
 #.
 Select :guilabel:`Save`.

 Add responder roles